inferno986return/SurvivalManual-ebook/e-book/ConversionNotes.md

 * In Cold, the windchill table is so large I have made cover the whole width of the page.
 * In Cold, changed the appearance of the 4 principles of keeping warm.
 Each letter is bold and separated from the paragraphs following it clearly.
 I plan on making these standout more.
 * In Sea, changed the five As list from unordered to ordered.

+* In MultiTool, added that it's also referred to as a penknife.
+Particularly in British English.